zett-8/wait-for-netlify-action/README.md

 # Wait for Netlify Deploy — A GitHub Action ⏱

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
-This action will wait until the url is available before running the next task.
+This action will wait until the preview URL is available before running the next task.

 This is a fork of [JosephDuffy/wait-for-netlify-action](https://github.com/JosephDuffy/wait-for-netlify-action) that uses the deployment for the commit, rather than for the PR.
-This fixes a couple issues retrieving the GitHub SHA being built and `max_timeout` setting.
+This fork fixes a couple issues retrieving the GitHub SHA being built, the deployment commit URL, and `max_timeout` setting.

+This action uses the Netlify API to always retrieve the correct deployment being built.
+You will need to generate a [Personal Access Token](https://app.netlify.com/user/applications/personal) to use and pass it as the `NETLIFY_TOKEN` environment variable.

+## Env

+### `NETLIFY_TOKEN`

+**Required.** Your Netlify [Personal Access Token](https://app.netlify.com/user/applications/personal) to use for API access.
+This should be set as a GitHub secret, see example.

 ## Inputs